-- students who marginally fall short of the profile regulation.
-Therefore, an aggregate mark of 66.93 for example could not be considered under the profile regulation. - 6.8.6 The number of credits on which the profile regulation is based for classification purposes is fixed as outlined in the relevant Standard Assessment Regulations.
+6.6.5 The number of credits on which the profile regulation is based for classification purposes is fixed as outlined in the relevant Standard Assessment Regulations.
 The regulation cannot be adjusted for students who achieve pass-fail credits at the final level of the named award.
-Therefore the limit remains unchanged for students who have exemptions on the basis of RPL/UKCT exemptions or for those who have undertaken credit-bearing units on a pass-fail basis as part of a student exchange. - 6.8.7 When calculating the student's classification via the profile regulation the student record system only uses unit marks that are clearly in the classification boundary, i.e. 70.0% and above for a 1st/Distinction, 60.0% and above for 2.1/Merit, 50.0% and above for a 2.2.
-Marks that fall below a classification boundary are not used in the calculation.
+Therefore the limit remains unchanged for students who have exemptions on the basis of RPL/UKCT exemptions or for those who have undertaken credit-bearing units on a pass-fail basis as part of a student exchange.